-The ChipScopeTM Pro ICON, ILA, and VIO cores aid in debugging and validating the design in board and are provided with the Aurora 64B/66B core.
-Select the CHIPSCOPE option from the core GUI (see Figure 9-2, page 122) to include it as a part of the example design.
+The ICON and VIO cores aid in debugging and validating the design in board and are provided with the Aurora 64B/66B core.
+The Aurora 64B/66B core connects the relevant signals to the VIO to facilitate easier bring-up or debug of the design.
+Select the Vivado Lab Tools option from the core GUI (see Figure 4-1, page 61) to include it as a part of the example design.